angelr1076/react-portfolio/README.md

 This is my first attempt at fleshing out a full React app.
 This is redesigned from a HUGO port I built months ago (angelroddy.com) and rebuilt in React.
-The site is hosted by Firebase with an AWS domain name uses AWS route 53 domain management.
+The site is hosted by Firebase and uses AWS route 53 domain management.